croxton/Pdfcrowd-Craft/README.md

 ## Version 1.0.0

-This plugin allows you to generate a PDFs of your webpage using [Pdfcrowd API v2](https://pdfcrowd.com/doc/api/)
+This plugin allows you to generate PDFs of your webpages using [Pdfcrowd API v2](https://pdfcrowd.com/doc/api/)

 ## Requirements